CPapadim/cpapadim.github.io/index.md

 ***
 # Teaching Data Science

 I have also created and presented materials including seminars, hands-on labs, and tutorials to intuitively teach data science concepts to others.
-Most of this is proprietary work, but you can see a public example at the following link:
+Most of this is proprietary work, but you can see some public examples below.

+## Customer Lifetime Value

+My Customer Life Value seminar.
+The seminar includes a 1-hour hands on lab in which we use MCMC methods (PyMC3) to build and fit a Pareto / NBD model.

 [Customer Lifetime Value Webinar](https://www.datascience.com/blog/using-probabilistic-models-to-predict-customer-lifetime-value)